 Tired but happy from a good weekend, we curled up and watched Lady Gaga’s new special on Netflix, Five Foot Two,in our new spacious office!

+What a wonderful time of year!!
 Mike’s family is in town for the holidays and we spent the past week in Tahoe.
-On Monday we all drove up to South Lake Tahoe.
-Since there are 6 of us + Mike’s niece (who is a year and a half), we opted to stay in Airbnbs this holiday.
-Having access to an entire house and all of the comforts of home is great when traveling with a big group of people.
+On Monday we all drove up to South Lake Tahoe and opted to stay in Airbnbs since we’re a big group of 6 adults and 1 toddler.
+Having access to an entire house and all of the comforts of home can’t be beat on a family vacation.

 Our first Airbnb was nice and spacious!
 After we unpacked, a few of us went to the store to stock up on supplies.
-It’s a huge money saver to have a kitchen to prepare meals in when traveling.
+What a money saver to have a kitchen to prepare meals in when traveling!
 After a day of traveling, we decided on an easy dinner of spinach and cheese ravioli with green beans.

-One day we walked down to the beach to “get our steps in.”
-It was about a 45 minute walk which wasn’t bad at all, though it did get significantly cooler on the walk home.
+On one of the full days we were there, we walked down to the beach to get some steps in.
 While we were beach front, we stumbled upon a restaurant called Jimmy’s.
 Here we warmed up with spiked minty cocoa and hot toddies.
 It was snowing a little bit but not enough to stop us from sitting outside around the fire pit.
 Talk about a movie moment; snow, a fire pit, and boozy winter beverages.
 I’ll take it!

 On our last night in South Lake we went to see an improv show at Harvey’s.
 Felicia Michaels and Gene Pompa were performing.
-They were both funny but I remember the show being better a few years ago when Mike and I went (with different comedians performing).
-Either way, standup seems to be one of those things I forget how much I love until I see a show.
-(Side note: if standup shows are your thing, Ali Wong: Baby Cobra is hysterical.)
+They were both funny but I remember the show being better a few years ago when Mike and I went with different comedians performing.

-Midway through the week we drove to North Lake.
-Before the drive we stopped at Free Bird Cafe to fuel up on coffee.
+On our way up to North Lake, we stopped at Free Bird Cafe to fuel up on coffee.
 I just happened to come across this place when I Google mapped “coffee” and I’m so glad I did.
 It is a little hole in the wall type place with good coffee and healthy snacks.
 Definitely recommended!

 About half way through our drive, we stopped at Emerald Bay and went on a snowy hike.
 I was happy to get some exercise in after many glasses of wine and indulgences.
-Unfortunately I didn’t finish the last bit of the hike because my shoulder was hurting from falling out of crow pose a day days before (embarrassing!!).
-I also didn’t snap many pictures this vacation but, if you haven’t been, Emerald Bay is worth a visit.
+I didn’t snap many pictures this vacation but, if you haven’t been, Emerald Bay is worth a visit.
 It’s gorgeous!

-Sunday was Christmas and we spent the morning opening stockings and eating breakfast.
+On Christmas we spent the morning opening stockings and eating breakfast.
 A few years ago we were in Australia on Christmas (read about it here), which had a similar vibe to this year’s Christmas festivities.
 The day was casual (it’s hard to lug presents for everyone when traveling to different countries) and cheerful!